 If you are experiencing problems and are sure that it is not your set and that you are not in harbour or too near to land then please contact the UK Hydrographic Office where staff represent the UK on the IMO NAVTEX Co-coordinating Panel and will refer any reasonable comments or complaints to the relevant national authority or the Panel itself.

 The IMO NAVTEX Manual at http://www.imo.org/includes/blastDataOnly.asp/data_id%3D9810/1122.pdf is a plain language, full description of what NAVTEX is all about.

 At some stage a NAVTEX Mark 2 will be required and planning should be already in hand.
 While the system would have to meet, fully, the needs of SOLAS vessels and others bound by regulatory provision, it should also recognise the needs of all vessels in all user categories.
 IMO is likely to wish for a system that relies upon broadcasting all safety information.
 Those in the leisure sector are already moving to web based systems.
 These are clearly very powerful and flexible.
 Costs of equipment such as mobile and satellite telephones are likely to come down in time.
 Similarly operating costs.
 There are several technical possibilities which I will not go into here.

 The danger is that a perceived poor performance of NAVTEX coupled with a long delay in implementing an adequate replacement, will simply encourage the yachtsman to rely solely on web based services and ignore the GMDSS.
 This would be potentially disastrous.

 The challenge for IMO is to keep the very many small vessel skippers sufficiently interested and satisfied with NAVTEX to continue using it.

-This page has been re-written and condensed based on a page for the Cruising Association.
+This page was initially written based on a page for the Cruising Association.